Pretty Much Your Standard Ranch Stash

 Pretty Much Your Standard Ranch Stash is American singer-songwriter Michael Nesmith's sixth album of his post-Monkees career.
 Released in September 1973, it was his final album for RCA Records and did not chart.

 "Some of Shelly's Blues" was written by Nesmith as a potential Monkees release during his 1968 Nashville sessions.
 That version remained unissued until the 1990s.
 "Some of Shelly's Blues" was also recorded previously by the Stone Poneys and by the Nitty Gritty Dirt Band on their 1970 album Uncle Charlie & His Dog Teddy.

-The song "Winonah" marks the first time Nesmith co-wrote a song with collaborating songwriters since the Monkees song "The Kind of Girl I Could Love" (featured on the album More of the Monkees).
+The track "Winonah" marks the first time that Nesmith collaborated on a song with other writers since 1966 on the Monkees song "The Kind of Girl I Could Love" (featured on the album More of the Monkees).

 On the cover of the album, in small print, are the words "buy this record".
 On the CD, the words have been altered to "buy this compact disc".

 Pretty Much Your Standard Ranch Stash was Nesmith's final album for RCA Records.
 The album, was later re-released on the Pacific Arts label and subsequently on CD by multiple labels.
 It was reissued coupled with And the Hits Just Keep on Comin' by RCA/BMG in 2000.